KnownStormChaser/master-weather-model-list/README.md

 - [`AI_MODELS.md`](./AI_MODELS.md) — index of all AI-based and hybrid physics–AI forecast systems documented in the repository, organized by how AI is used (standalone deterministic, standalone ensemble, hybrid, input-consumer)
 - [`STATUS.md`](./STATUS.md) — tracker for upcoming implementations, scheduled retirements, experimental systems, version upgrades, and format changes
-- [`COPERNICUS.md`](./COPERNICUS.md) — index of all products distributed through the Copernicus Marine Service and Copernicus Atmosphere Monitoring Service, organized by operator and coverage
+- [`COPERNICUS.md`](./COPERNICUS.md) — index of all products distributed through the Copernicus programme, spanning the Marine Service, Atmosphere Monitoring Service, Climate Change Service, and Emergency Management Service, organized by operator and coverage
 - [`UFS.md`](./UFS.md) — index of all NOAA models that are part of, being consolidated into, or being retired by the Unified Forecast System, with the full programme context and rollout sequencing
 - [`observations/satellites/README.md`](./observations/satellites/README.md) — index of operational weather satellites with openly downloadable raw data, with quick-reference tables for access tiers
 - [`observations/radar/README.md`](./observations/radar/README.md) — index of operational weather-radar networks and composites with openly downloadable gridded data, with quick-reference tables for access tiers and endpoints